vdsm/virtual-dsm/readme.md

     An added benefit of this approach is that you won't have to perform any port mapping anymore, since all ports will be exposed by default.

     Please note that this IP address won't be accessible from the Docker host due to the design of macvlan, which doesn't permit communication between the two.
-If this is a concern, you need to create a second macvlan, but that goes beyond the scope of this FAQ.
+If this is a concern, you need to create a [second macvlan](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/#host-access) as a workaround.

   * ### How can the container acquire an IP address from my router?